napit-apps/marcelruss/mobile-apps-privacy-en.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h1>Privacy notice for mobile Apps</h1>
+			<h1>Privacy policy for mobile Apps</h1>
 		</header>

 <p><u>Last updated December 02, 2022</u></p>
-<p>This privacy notice for mobile apps provided by Marcel Russ (aka "Company", " we", "us", or "our" ), describes how and why we might collect, store, use, and/or share ("process") your information when you use our mobile apps ( aka "Services" ), such as when you:
+<p>This privacy policy for mobile apps provided by Marcel Russ (aka "Company", " we", "us", or "our" ), describes how and why we might collect, store, use, and/or share ("process") your information when you use our mobile apps ( aka "Services" ), such as when you:
 <ul>
 <li>Download and use our mobile application ( myWork) , or any other application of ours that links to this privacy notice.</li>
 <li>Engage with us in other related ways, including any sales, marketing, or events</li>